daniele22/food-recognition/README.md

 Moreover, you can get the data with correct annotations, checkpoint files, logs and test results by downloading the folder at https://drive.google.com/drive/folders/1koPvl2Kdu3qPkOSB55RgGWQZ0vXncfP5?usp=sharing

 ## Using this repository
-This repository contains the code, the models and checkpoint files needed to train/inference with some algorithms.
+This repository contains the code, the models definitions and all the information needed to train/inference with some algorithms.

 It's not necessary to clone the repository, you can just download the notebook file and run it in google colab, this is how the project has been developed.
-It uses `mmdetection` library for build train and test the models.
+It uses `mmdetection` library for build, train and test the models.
 MMdetection is an open source object detection toolbox based on PyTorch, with a large Model Zoo with many customised models that can be plugged and tested in with just a single config file modification.
 You can read more about it at: [mmdetection github](https://github.com/open-mmlab/mmdetection/)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/daniele22/food-recognition/blob/master/notebook/FoodChallenge.ipynb)